-- a.
-The Divisions of Creative Arts, Humanities, Science, and Social Science review proposals from their respective departments and programs regarding the undergraduate curriculum, requirements for majors, and the program in general education.
+a.
+The Division Councils of Creative Arts, Humanities, Science, and Social Science review proposals from their respective departments and programs regarding the undergraduate curriculum, requirements for majors, and the program in general education.
 They may also review other matters of shared concern among departments.
-The Divisions also consider other issues as requested by the Dean of Arts and Sciences. - i.
-Each Division evaluates new courses proposed by the departments and interdepartmental programs of its school, and evaluates substantial changes in the requirements of majors associated with its school.
-Whether changes in the requirements of a departmental or interdepartmental major are substantial is determined in consultations between the appropriate Division Head and the chair of the department or major involved. - ii.
-Each Division evaluates proposals for new majors, minors, and programs within its school, and independent majors that draw upon the offerings in its school.
+The Division Councils also consider other issues as requested by the Dean of Arts and Sciences.

+i.
+Each Division Council evaluates new courses proposed by the departments and interdepartmental programs of its school, and evaluates substantial changes in the requirements of majors associated with its school.
+Whether changes in the requirements of a departmental or interdepartmental major are substantial is determined in consultations between the Division Head(s) and the chair of the department or major involved.

+ii.
+Each Division Council evaluates proposals for new majors, minors, and programs within its school, and independent majors that draw upon the offerings in its school.
 Departments outside the originating school that are affected by such a proposal will be invited to participate in its deliberation.
-Each Division will attempt to avert unnecessary duplication of faculty effort, and ensure the academic quality of course offerings.
+Each Division Council will attempt to avert unnecessary duplication of faculty effort, and ensure the academic quality of course offerings.